We Belong Together: Synopsis

 In the music video, Carey wore her wedding dress from her nuptials to Tommy Mottola in 1993.
 She is seen running from the altar, alongside her lover (Wentworth Miller), in the video's climactic scene.

 The video features Carey readying for her wedding, and follows her to the altar, as well as her escape from the reception.
 Many of the actors featured in Carey's "It's Like That" video were in that of "We Belong Together", which was shot as a continuation from the "It's Like That" video.
 It begins with a scene of a large mansion, apparently owned by the older man who she is to marry.
 Carey is seen walking barefoot in a room, shedding a black sheer robe and laying down on a bed draped with white linens.
 Dressed in lingerie, Carey's face is shown close-up, as scenes of her tossing in the bed are shown.
 As the song begins, Carey is seen sitting in front of a large mirror, preparing for her wedding by putting on earrings and shoes, and staring at the ring on her finger.
 Additional scenes of Carey sitting on a small blue sofa, wearing a purple dress, and Carey staring at the camera during a shower moment are interspersed.
 The wedding is then shown, with Miller approaching the reception through a stairwell in the back.
 Small children as seen throwing flowers on the white carpet, followed by Roberts and Carey walking down the aisle.

 As Carey, now dry and clothed, is shown in another scenario following the dressing scene, a still of Carey and Miller in the video for "It's like That" is shown, during the lyrics "I can't sleep at night / When you are on my mind".
-After several other scenes of Carey dressed in the purple gown and white shirt are interspersed, the altar is displayed, where before being ordained by the minister, Carey looks into her ex-lover's eyes once more.
+After several other scenes of Carey dressed in the purple gown and white shirt are interspersed, the altar is displayed, where before being ordained by the minister (played by Faizon Love).
+Carey looks into her ex-lover's eyes once more.
 She turns to Roberts, and begins running towards Miller, leaving the reception.
 As the song's climax is reached, Carey and Miller are shown running from the reception, as the guests stand up in awe, and watch the pair leave.
 Carey, dressed in the white shirt, is shown with growing anticipation, crying to the camera and moving her hands and hair.
 Back at the wedding scene, Carey and her lover get into his vehicle, and drive away as her 27-foot train hangs behind the car.

+Recognition

 The video was nominated for "Best R&B Video" and "Best Female Video" at the 2005 MTV Video Music Awards.
-As of October 2025, the music video reached over 740 million views on YouTube, making it Carey's most-viewed music video that is not a Christmas single, and third-most-viewed video overall, behind "All I Want for Christmas is You" (twice).
+As of April 2026, the music video has accumulated over 772 million views on YouTube, making it Carey's highest viewed music video that's non-Christmas related, and third-most-viewed video overall, behind "All I Want for Christmas is You" (twice).